taunsquared/graphic-novel-thesis/2018-09-10_Script-draft2.md

 Another small panel, floating just to the right and a little below the first panel: The eyelid cracks open and we see part of a dark, deep brown eye flecked with gold.
 A tendril of hair floats across Min's forehead - there is no longer enough gravity to hold it down.

-PA: "Please exercise caution while moving about the **SPACE BARGE**."
+PA: "Please exercise caution while moving about the **SHUTTLE**."

 Two panels, the same size as the previous small panels, connected to each other and in the middle of the page: (on the left) Min's POV, looking down her belly at the harness buckle. (on the right) View from above Min's seat, as Min floats up above her seat, still half-asleep and holding her belly rather tenderly.

-PA: "The **SPACE BARGE** will dock at this station for 2 hours.
-Please collect all of your belongings before leaving the **BARGE**."
+PA: "The **SHUTTLE** will dock at this station for 2 hours.
+Please collect all of your belongings before leaving the **SHUTTLE**."

 ### Page 2

 Upper left panel shows the typical icon for toilet facilities - **NEED TO DESIGN A TOILET ICON OF 2119**.
 Next panel: Zoom out to see Min, now wearing a large pack, exit the toilet facilities and lean against the wall with the sign; she still looks a bit groggy and disoriented.
 Next panel: We see Min in profile as she leans her head back against the wall, looking as if she is gathering her strength.
 Next 3 panels: Same perspective as previous panel, 1) Min's eyes snap open, and, looking more focused and alert, 2) she goes horizontal and 3) pushes off from the wall.

 Large panel, takes up the rest of the page: We see that the toilets were actually part of a large cylindrical tunnel, with shops, restaurants, pubs, toilets, etc, all the way around the cylinder, and a crowded stream of people either swimming through the center (few) or holding onto moving rails that have been elevated inwards, away from the outer walls of the transit tunnel (many).
+A sign pointing in the direction that Min is moving reads **"THIS WAY TO LOWER ESTATES ORBITAL STATION"**.

 ### Page 3

-Small panel: Min is swimming through a station tunnel when she turns a corner and suddenly...
+Small panel: Min is swimming through the station along a "tunnel" created by the moving rails, which carve paths of high speed traffic around the station.
+She is enjoying flexing her muscles after the long ride from Recife.
+Min turns a corner and suddenly...

 Large half page spread: ...comes upon a section of the tunnel with a large viewing port.
 Earth gleams below like a greasy, grubby marble in the spotlight.